 Lesson plans based on Carr's poetry used in high schools in the USA

-- Featured poet in an international poetry journal
+Featured poet in Sipay, an international poetry journal in the Seychelles

-First Place Winner of Newport Review Writing Contest - Poetry (judged by John Landry, Poet Laureate of New Bedford, Massachusetts)
+First Place Winner of Newport Review Writing Contest - Poetry (judged by the Poet Laureate of New Bedford, Massachusetts)

-A winner of the Great Canadian Haiku Contest (judging led by Penn Kemp, London ON Poet Laureate); Carr's poems were set to music by Juno-nominated singer-composer, Royal Wood, who performed this composition at London's Home County's Folk Festival; the concert was also featured on CHRW Radio
+A winner of the Great Canadian Haiku Contest (judging led by the Poet Laureate of London ON); Carr's poems were set to music by Juno-nominated singer-composer, Royal Wood, who performed this composition at London's Home County's Folk Festival; the concert was also featured on CHRW Radio

-- Ohio Poetry Day 2012 contests sponsored by the Ohio Poetry Association and Heidelberg University:
+- Various Ohio Poetry Day contests sponsored by the Ohio Poetry Association and Heidelberg University:

 - First Place Winner - Literary Persona Poetry Contest